 In "Time Machine" (2007), the screenplay for a ninety-minute film is running across the screen in tight rows.
-It is based on the 1895 novel "The Time Machine" by H. G. Wells, but the displayed script was never filmed and thus never visualised.
+It is based on eleven failed film scripts of the 1895 novel "The Time Machine" by H. G. Wells.
+The displayed scripts were never filmed and thus never visualised.
 In this way, the work itself becomes a “still” that evokes the viewer’s own images.

 Time Machine, 2007